 - In the Spirit: Northwest Native Arts Market & Festival in August

 We mentioned them earlier but the Museum of Glass is going to be a big part of this section as well.
-The Fire and Ice Festival takes place every year from the Third Thursday in November until the end of the year.
+The Fire and Ice Festival takes place every year from the Third Thursday in November until the end of the year when there will be a bunch of themed activities, demonstrations, and performances for all to enjoy.

+The last event that the Museum of Glass is affiliated with is the Iittala Bird Lovers’ Weekend each October.
 Iittala is a Finnish glass blower who is known around the world and you can watch them create unique glass birds in the museum’s Hot Shop.
-The Día de los Muertos Festival, AKA Day of the Dead Festival is put on by the Tacoma Art Museum every November.

-Each August the Washington State History Museum plays host to this event and the art market is loaded with cool stuff you can buy.
+In the Spirit: Northwest Native Arts Market and Festival is one of the largest Native American art events in the region and each August the Washington State History Museum plays host to this event and the art market in your area is loaded with cool stuff you can buy.

 Art Dealers & Appraisers